 Avoid touching the treated area.

-For 24 hours after treatment do not use perfumed/fragrant products or make-up on the areas that have been waxed.
+For 24 hours after treatment do not use perfumed/fragrant products such as deodorants or make-up on the areas that have been waxed.

-Redness of the treated area is usual but you may apply a natural aloe vera to calm and soothe redness.
+Redness of the treated area is usual but you may apply an antiseptic cream or natural aloe vera to calm and soothe redness.
 You may also use a cool compress.
 In some cases you may experience a histamine reaction, this results in small red spots appearing on the skin.
 This will calm down but if it persists contact your GP or relevant healthcare professional.

 If your skin is sensitive, waxing may result in minor breakouts.
 Waxing causes a temporary enlargement of the hair follicle that can allow bacteria residing on the skin to enter the enlarged follicles and cause skin infections.
 If an infection is noted it should be evaluated by the relevant healthcare professional or a GP.